tower-rs/tower/guides/inventing-service.md

 }
 ```

-If there is no capacity left we have to wait and somehow get notified when
+If there is no capacity left, we have to wait and somehow get notified when
 capacity becomes available.
-Additionally we have to keep the request in memory
+Additionally, we have to keep the request in memory
-while we're waiting (also called buffering).
-It would be more robust to only
+while we're waiting (also called _buffering_).
+This means that the more requests
+that are waiting for capacity, the more memory our program would use --- if more
+requests are produced than our service can handle, we might run out of memory!
-allocate space for the request when we are sure the service has capacity to
+It would be more robust to only allocate space for the request when we are sure
-handle it.
-Otherwise we risk using a lot of memory buffering requests while we
+the service has capacity to handle it.
+Otherwise, we risk using a lot of memory
-wait for our service to become ready.
+buffering requests while we wait for our service to become ready.

-In a way it would be nice if `Service` had a method like this:
+It would be nice if `Service` had a method like this:

 ```rust
 trait Service<R> {